Kagamiin/fools2024-solutions/challenge-1/README.md

 This led to a theory around the GCRI Discord that the challenge was to be done on the Italian version of the game - after all, MattiaPk could be a reference to Mattia Cognetta, the winner of the 2023 Pokémon Europe International Championship's Video Game Senior Division.
 This was quickly disproven by simply trying to load the save on the Italian version of the game and trying to encounter Missingno. - the game crashes on a black screen before the battle even loads.

-By tracing through the decompression process, the reason becomes apparent - the sprite is so, so large that the decompression routine overwrites the entirety of RAM and HRAM, wraps around the address space and even tries to write data into ROM, which of course does nothing.
-After the decompression process finishes, the stack pointer has been trashed and the game returns to a random address, which may or may not point to valid code, and ultimately ends up crashing.
-So the payload containing the flag would have been completely gone by the time Italian Missingno. was done overwriting the game's memory.
+By tracing through the decompression process, the reason becomes apparent - Italian Missingno's dimensions in the Pokémon data structure, unlike in its compressed sprite data, is 0x0.
+This causes the game to try to overwrite almost the entire game's SRAM and RAM with garbage.
+It is stopped short, however, by the VBlank interrupt, after the sound bank address (`0xC0EF`) is overwritten with the value `0xEA` taken from ROM, mapping to bank `0x3A` which is fully padded with `0x00` bytes.
+When the game tries to execute sound code from this bank, it falls into a NOP sled straight into VRAM, ultimately executing an rst 38 instruction due to VRAM inaccessibility and crashing.

 There's also something really fishy about the Pokémon nicknames in the save file.
 Right above the Pokémon nicknames in the screenshot you can see the section of memory that holds the OT names for the Pokémon.
 Notice how all of their OTs only have a single character - `0x5D` - and you can barely spot it.
 Well, what's character `0x5D` in the Pokémon character set, you might ask?
 I'll tell you right away - it's not part of the character set, but of the current map's tileset. (note: the garbage at the bottom is not part of the tileset, but the tilemap represented as if it were graphic characters)